 Global Blindness: Planning and Managing Eye Care Services is a free online course offered by the London School of Hygiene & Tropical Medicine.

-In this open-access course, you will be introduced to the magnitude and causes of blindness at a global level, relate to key global initiatives in avoidable blindness and be familiarised with practical approaches to strengthen eye health services, with an emphasis on low and middle income country settings.
+The course will run on our partner's platform Futurelearn.
+You will be introduced to the magnitude and causes of blindness at a global level, relate to key global initiatives in avoidable blindness and be familiarised with practical approaches to strengthen eye health services, with an emphasis on low and middle income country settings.

 By the end of the course you will able to: